lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 Firstly, when the main class (Driver.java) is run, a console output is thrown asking user to choose the method to rank the teams and create a point table.
 A user can input either method A or B.

+METHOD A:

 INPUT REQUIRED: A or B

+OUTPUT EXPECTED: A FINAL POINT TABLE FOR THE LEAGUE

 ## PART II: Face-off Probability Distribution Function